Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

 === "Explanation"

+	`Line 1`

-	Line 1 - This is the list of numbers we want to sort from smallest to biggest.
+ 	: This is the list of numbers we want to sort from smallest to biggest.

+ 	`Line 3`

- 	Line 3 - This line tells the computer to look at the list one number at a time, starting from the second number (at position 1, because lists start at position 0).
+  	: This line tells the computer to look at the list one number at a time, starting from the second number (at position 1, because lists start at position 0).

   	`Line 5`